chrplr/dlp-io8-g/README.md

      pip install pyserial

+And add yourself to the `tty` and `dialup` groups:

+    sudo usermod -a -G tty [yourlogin]
+    sudo usermod -a -G dialout [yourlogin]

-Here is an example to send TTL on/off signals on Chanel 1:
+## Example of using the DLP-IO8 to send TTL signals on Chanel 1

 ```{Python}
 from serial import Serial